 Our financial results could be adversely affected by increased competition for employees, difficulty in recruiting employees, higher employee turnover or increased compensation and benefit costs.
 Our employees are important to our success and we are dependent on our ability to retain the services of our employees in key roles.
 We have built our business on a set of core values, and we attempt to hire and retain employees who are committed to these values and our culture of providing exceptional service to our customers.
 In order to compete and to continue to grow, we must attract, retain and motivate our employees.
 We need qualified managers and skilled employees with technical and industry experience to operate our business successfully.
-If we are unable to attract and retain qualified individuals or our costs to do so increase significantly, our business and financial results could be adversely affected.
+If we are unable to attract and retain qualified individuals, or if our costs to do so increase significantly, or if internal realignment of responsibilities are not executed properly, our business and financial results could be adversely affected.